htmfilho/htmfilho.github.io/_posts/2018/2018-02-15-creating-django-app-git-submodule.md

         'mobility',
     ]

-Then I just have to commit the new files and push your changes.
+Then I just have to commit the new files and push the changes.

     $ git add .
     $ git commit -m "Initial commit"